ticklesource/SympliDevelopmentProject/README.md

 Whichever way you pick, we understand this is a time investment for you.
 You should probably not spend any time on it before you have a fair understanding of Sympli and the role.
 Feel free to contact Amee our Talent Acquisition Manager at <amee.karat@sympli.com.au> for any questions.
 You're also more than welcome to ask for a chat with the hiring manager directly.

-We recommend that you spend no more than 2 hours on this technical test.

 ## The problem

 The CEO at Sympli is very interested in SEO and how this can improve Sales.
 Every morning he logs into `google.com.au` and types in the same key words `e-settlements` and counts down to see where and how many times their company, `www.sympli.com.au` sits on the list.